TomatenKuchenDEV/docs/docs/moderation/massactions.md

 Adds a role to all server members.

+The possible filters can be found below.

 ### Remove role from multiple members {#cmd-role-massremove}

 <Command name="role massremove" slash="role:Role [filter:Filter]" message="<Role> [<Filter>]"></Command>

 Removes a role from all server members.

-The possible filters are the same as with the [Role massadd command](#cmd-role-massadd).
+The possible filters can be found below.

 ## Possible filters for role mass actions {#role-filters}